-- 1.6.1 "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.6.2 "Casual Employee" means an employee who is engaged as such and who is employed by the hour for not more than 32 hours in any one week. - 1.6.3 "Commission" means the Queensland Industrial Relations Commission. - 1.6.4 "Cook" means an employee who is employed substantially in the cooking and/or preparing of food.
-Employees engaged in cooking eggs or making toast, teas, coffee or similar drinks shall not be considered to be performing the work of a cook. - 1.6.5 "Part-time Employee" means an employee who works for more than 10 hours and not more than 38 hours per week. - 1.6.6 "Union" means the Liquor, Hospitality and Miscellaneous Union, Queensland Branch, Union of Employees.
+- 1.6.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.6.2 "Casual Employee" means an employee who is engaged as such and who is employed by the hour for not more than 32 hours in any one week. - 1.6.3 "Commission" means the Queensland Industrial Relations Commission. - 1.6.4 "Cook" means an employee who is employed substantially in the cooking and/or preparing of food.
+Employees engaged in cooking eggs or making toast, teas, coffee or similar drinks shall not be considered to be performing the work of a cook. - 1.6.5 "Part-time Employee" means an employee who works for more than 10 hours and not more than 38 hours per week. - 1.6.6 "Union" means The Australian Workers' Union of Employees, Queensland.